Half Moon Bay drone shot

 We didn’t stay long (see: freezing outside!) and, from there, headed further south to the famed Mavericks and the town of Half Moon Bay.
 This was always—and still is—our favorite part of the Bay Area, and you can see why from this little video of our drone footage I put together.

-We spent a glorious four hours on this hidden beach (sorry, you’re not getting a name from me!) with NO ONE ELSE THERE.
+We spent a glorious four hours on the lesser-known Martin’s Beach, which was quite literally vacant until we arrived.
 How that can still happen in a state with nearly 40 million residents and even more tourists is beyond me.

 AcroYoga on Half Moon Bay